 The "Chrome" hardtail bridge from Fender.
 (View Larger Image)

 I'm not allowed to show pricing from Amazon (since I'm an associate), but I'd advise you to checkout the price of this product yourself.
 Moreover, just browse around some of the replacement bridges.
 You'll notice that a lot of them are dirt cheap.
-I will tell you that every week I buy two jugs of Orange Juice for my kids and those cost significantly more than this bridge.
+Every week I buy two jugs of Orange Juice for my kids and those cost significantly more than this bridge.

 My advice would be to avoid bridges like this.